|The Adam Walsh Act Study Guide

 - Title I: SORNA, national sex offender registry including both residence and employer/school, community

-enforcement and NCMEC when acting in “good faith,” DNA database, US Marshals given jurisdiction in sex
+and NCMEC when acting in “good faith,” DNA database, US Marshals given jurisdiction in sex cases

 - Title III: Civil commitment for “dangerous sex offenders”